 How to be HIPAA Compliant when Working Remotely

-Even before the COVID-19 pandemic required most people to transition to working from home for the time being, we had already begun to see many people switching to this working environment.
+Even before the COVID-19 pandemic required most people to transition to working from home for the foreseeable future, we had already begun to see many people switching to this new working arrangement.
 Over the past decade, there has been a steady growth in the number of people that work remotely as it can be more convenient for the employee and more cost-efficient for their employer.
 Since 2010, we have seen a 400% increase in the number of people that work from home at least one time per week (GetApp).

 While a remote work environment can provide many benefits to all of the parties involved, it also can present significant challenges for organizations that need to remain HIPAA compliant.
 There are many privacy and security measures that need to be implemented in order to address the concerns and risks of maintaining HIPAA compliance in a work-from-home environment.

 Important HIPAA Privacy Concerns in a Remote Environment